alanxoc3/alanxoc3.github.io/_posts/2019-06-30-a-brave-little-netbook.md

 ---
 layout: post
-title:  "A brave little netbook."
+title: A brave little netbook.
-categories: blog
-tags: [netbook, code, life]
-caption: "Or a cheap toaster."
+caption: Or a cheap toaster.
+tags: [code, life]
 ---
 I survived most of college and eventually earned my Computer Science degree with only a little [ASUS